New Adventures in Hi-Fi

 New Adventures in Hi-Fi is the tenth studio album by the American alternative rock band R.E.M.
 It was their fifth major-label release for Warner Bros.
 Records, released on September 9, 1996, in Europe and Australia, and the following day in the United States.
-New Adventures in Hi-Fi was the band's final album recorded with founding drummer Bill Berry (who left the band amicably the following year), original manager Jefferson Holt, and long-time producer Scott Litt.
+New Adventures in Hi-Fi was the band's final album recorded with founding drummer Bill Berry (who left the band amicably the following year), original manager Jefferson Holt, and longtime producer Scott Litt.

-The members of R.E.M. consider the recorded album representative of the band at their peak, and fans generally regard it as the band's last great record before a perceived artistic decline during the late 1990s and early 2000s.
-It has sold around seven million units, growing in cult status years after its release, with several retrospectives ranking it among the best of the band's recorded catalogue.
+The members of R.E.M. consider the recorded album representative of the band at their peak, and fans generally regard it as the band's last great record before a perceived artistic decline following Berry's departure.
+It has sold around seven million units, and has grown in cult status in the years after its release, with several retrospectives ranking it among the band's best work.

 Composition and recording

-The album was recorded during and after the 1995 tour in support of Monster.
-The material on the album mixed the acoustic, country rock feel of much of Out of Time and Automatic for the People with the rock sound of Monster and Lifes Rich Pageant.
-The band has cited Neil Young's 1973 album Time Fades Away as a source of inspiration.
+New Adventures in Hi-Fi was recorded during and after the band's 1995 tour in support of Monster.
+The material on the album mixed the acoustic country rock feel of Out of Time and Automatic for the People with the rock sound of Monster and Lifes Rich Pageant.
+The band cited Neil Young's 1973 album Time Fades Away as a source of inspiration.
 The album has been labeled as "folk rock-jangle" by critic Robert Christgau.

 In an interview with Mojo, bassist Mike Mills said:

-We got into the studio feeling very happy and relieved that everyone was okay, especially [drummer] Bill.
+We got into the studio feeling very happy and relieved that everyone was okay, especially Bill.
 It brought us all much closer and made us realize how important we are to each other.
 Once we'd been through a crisis like that [Berry's collapse from a brain aneurysm on tour], making a record was a piece of cake.
 We discussed making an album of on-the-road stuff a year and a half before we went on the Monster tour.
 We wanted to get some of the looseness and spontaneity of a soundcheck, live show or dressing room.
 We used all the good songs.
 'Revolution' – a song we did live – didn't make it onto this record, just like it didn't make it onto Monster [the song instead appeared on 1997's Batman & Robin soundtrack]...
 It usually takes a good few years for me to decide where an album stands in the pantheon of recorded work we've done.
 This one may be third behind Murmur and Automatic for the People.